GIScience/ohsome-now-stats-service/README.md

 ### Maven-publish plugin

-This plugin publishes all *non-snapshot* artifacts to the Artifactory maven repo.
+This plugin publishes all *release* and *snapshot* artifacts to the respective Artifactory maven repos.

 Please note:

-* This plugin is not intended to be started locally, but runs in the CI server if a non-snapshot version is detected.
+* This plugin is not intended to be started locally, but runs in the CI server.
-* Only non-snapshot versions are published, as this is a deployable service and not a library.
-  (A snapshot publication could technically be enforced by running the publication plugin manually.)